 For more information about Archery Club, please contact Todd Seagle

 Kids, Inc. is a chorus opportunity for second and third-grade students.
 We meet weekly on Tuesdays at 7:10 am.
 Sign-ups take place at the beginning of each year.
-Being a member of Kids, Inc. is a year-long commitment in which we perform for several programs including Veteran’s Day, Christmas, Black History Program, and the School Play.
+Being a member of Kids, Inc. is a year-long commitment in which we perform for several programs, including Veteran’s Day, Christmas, the Black History Program, and the School Play.

 - Who: 2nd and 3rd Grade Students